Prompts#

 > User: compute fib 10

-> Assistant: To compute the 10th Fibonacci number, we write a recursive function:
+> Assistant: To compute the 10th Fibonacci number, we can execute this code:

 ```ipython